nextcloud/documentation/user_manual/groupware/sync_thunderbird.rst

 Synchronizing with Thunderbird
 ==============================

 `Thunderbird <https://www.thunderbird.net>`_ is a feature-rich and mature mail client that can be turned into a full-fledged Personal Information Manager (PIM).
-Since version 102, it supports address book synchronisation via CardDAV and automatic discovery of calendars and address books available on the server.
+Since version 102, it supports address book synchronization via CardDAV and automatic discovery of calendars and address books available on the server.

 Recommended method